-A defendant's criminal history is relevant in determining the appropriate sentence.
+A defendant's criminal history is relevant in determining the applicable criminal history category.
 See Chapter Four (Criminal History and Criminal Livelihood).
+For grounds of departure based on the defendant's criminal history, see §4A1.3 (Departures Based on Inadequacy of Criminal History Category).